chinmaydas96/chinmaydas96.github.io/_posts/2017-06-22-Machine-Learning-2.2.md

 > Climate change is Real.
 It's happening Here.
 It's happening Now.

-In this post we explore Global CO2 Emissions and Global Temperature data and try to predict CO2 level and relative temperature change in future.
+In this post, we explore Global CO2 Emissions and Global Temperature data and try to predict CO2 level and relative temperature change in future.
 So let's dive in.

 [Link to global CO2 dataset](http://data.okfn.org/data/core/co2-fossil-global)<br>
 [Link to temperature datasets](http://data.okfn.org/data/core/global-temp)